5 of the cheapest stock photo agencies

 Prices per stock photo on the 5 stock photo agencies

-This is a list that was researched this year, 2011 and compared stock photo prices at each agency.
+This is a list that was researched this year, 2018 and compared stock photo prices at each agency.
 Some agencies had credit buying programs, some offered subscription buying options.
 Our focus was to find the cheapest per stock photo price so we could inform you the buyer.
-This list is for royalty free stock photos only and does not include special collections, exclusives or vector images.
+This list is for royalty-free stock photos only and does not include special collections, exclusives or vector images.

 Did we miss a good stock photo agency that has a better deal?
-Do you have a stock photo agency that you use and want to let us know if their prices are as good if not better than what our researchers have found?
-Sign up for each of the stock photo agencies listed and start saving today!
+Do you have a stock photo agency like from this list that you use and want to let us know if their prices are as good if not better than what our researchers have found?
+Sign up for each of the cheapest subscription stock photo agencies listed and start saving today!

 It would be nice to see how you computed this bc I have recently done all these calculations and am very familiar with these claims/numbers by other sites.
 The amounts are only the cheapest if you buy 1000′s of dollars in credits or subscription packages.
 What you found appears to be the cheapest subscription model based on buying the largest subscription package an agency offers which very few buyers do.
 What about one single image download which is what most buyers do, either via credits or credit card?